UMRoboticsTeam/umrt-drivetrain-ros/README.md

-# UMRT ROS Template
+# UMRT Drivetrain ROS2 Package
-ROS project repository template for the University of Manitoba Robotics Team.
+ROS2 Drivetrain Package for the University of Manitoba Robotics Team.

 New projects should be **forked** from this repo (not using this as a template, as that prevents template changes from trickling down).
 Each new project must: